seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

   output is not verification.
 - State caveats plainly: a local replay of CI semantics is not a runner execution — say which one you did (§9).
+- **`## Commit` carries messages and contents, never an outcome.** A commit hash appears there only for a commit that was already made and pushed when the section was written — on a branch TZ that is the implementation commit, and it is a measurement. **The report's own commit never satisfies that**, in either class, and never carries a hash, a conclusion or a push result: the section states the message it is authorised to carry, and stops (inv.
+54).
+- **On a report-only TZ, `## Pull Request` carries one fixed line and no argument:**
+  `None — report-only TZ; direct push on the CryptoReports/** path (§8).` The section is never omitted and never reasoned about.
+An absent section cannot be told from a forgotten one, and a section arguing its way to emptiness is the author's judgement standing where the template should be.
-- **`## Final Repository State` describes the BRANCH and says nothing about `main`.** The branch was pushed before this report was written and is therefore measured; the report's own commit and push have NOT happened yet, so any sentence about them is a forecast inside an immutable record (inv.
+- **`## Final Repository State` describes what the session leaves behind and says nothing about `main`.** On a branch TZ that is the BRANCH, pushed before this report was written and therefore measured; on a report-only TZ it is the checkout the fingerprints were taken against, named by commit.
+In both classes the report's own commit and push have NOT happened yet, so any sentence about them is a forecast inside an immutable record (inv.
 54). "`main` carries this report" is that sentence and is banned in every form.
   The next record states that it landed, where it is history.
 This clause exists because the prohibition was named in a TZ and violated anyway: it is enforced by the template, not by care.
 - Your chat reply is a convenience.
 The committed Markdown report is the record, and it is **immutable once committed** (§13): a re-run produces `TZ-NN-<name>-report-2.md`; never overwrite.